RudolfKay/RudolfKay/README.md

 ---

-⚡ I am a back-end Software Developer, focused on C#, with interest in becoming a full-stack developer.
+⚡ I am a back-end Software Developer, focused on C# & .NET, with great interest in becoming a full-stack developer.

-⚡ Learning new things every day, keeping my code clean!
+⚡ Learning new things every day and keeping my code clean!

-⚡ Currently I am coding with, and studying, C# Functional Programming approaches and methodology.
+⚡ Currently I do most of my coding in C#, but am also learning the basics of PHP, as well as exploring C & C++.

 ⚡ Check out my **toolbox** below for a fuller picture of my skillset!

+⚡ Working on a mini-project.

 ---